DavidVillalobos/tiny-editor/README.md

 with the easy of running code in java, python, c++, all this without the need to save the files of program.
 It also gives the possibility of having an integrated console to show errors but execute code in external console

+## Notes
+This is a simple first simple version

+Now i'am working in:
+* Create tutorials to install and configure, java, python and g++
+* Allow to configurate enviroment of the TinyEditor
+* Allow multiple files for edit.
+* Option to configure the makefiles.

 ## Pre-requirements 📋
 * 	[Node](https://nodejs.org/es/) Need install npm too
 * 	[Mingw](https://osdn.net/projects/mingw/releases/) Need install mingw32-make.exe from all packages.